ajbass/sffdr/README.md

                    epsilon = min(p))
 ```

+Note that the LD-independent SNPs will be used for model fitting in
+sfFDR, and then functional p-values, q-values, and local FDRs will be
-See `?sffdr` for additional details and input arguments.
+estimated for all SNPs.
+See `?sffdr` for additional details and input
+arguments.